 Looking for an inexpensive outdoor family activity?

-Geocaching is a modern day treasure hunt that gets the kids outside discovering new places.
+Geocaching is a modern-day treasure hunt that gets the kids outside to discover new places.
 As a believer in the importance of family playtime, Geocaching is a perfect excuse to have a little fun competition together.

 It is simply a fun, contemporary take on treasure hunting.
-Geocaching is the perfect solution for those in search of a family-friendly hobby that’s high on both fun and outdoor activity.
+Geocaching is the perfect solution for those in search of a family-friendly hobby that’s high on both fun and outdoor activities.